HL7/cql-ig/input/pages/using-cql.md

 ### Element Names
 {: #element-names}

-All elements referenced in the CQL follow Conformance Requirement 2.15.
 **Conformance Requirement 2.15 (Element Names):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-15)
 {: #conformance-requirement-2-15}

-1. Data model elements referenced in the CQL:<br/>
+1. Data model elements referenced in the CQL:
-      a. **SHOULD NOT** use quoted identifiers (unless required due to the element name in the model not being a valid identifier in CQL)<br/>
+    a. **SHALL NOT** use quoted identifiers (unless required due to the element name in the model not being a valid identifier in CQL)
     b. **SHOULD** use camelCase (unless dictated by the element naming in the model being used)

 Examples of elements conforming to Conformance Requirement 2.15 are given below.
-For a full list of valid of elements, refer to an appropriate data model specification such as QI-Core.<br/><br/>
+For a full list of valid of elements, refer to an appropriate data model specification such as QI-Core.

 Note: When FHIR and FHIR IGs are used as the data model, the term "element" is synonymous with "attribute".
 Some data models, such as QDM, use the term "attribute".